 Often called hand strength, grip strength is the amount of force you exert when you pull or suspend objects using your hand.
 It is basically the amount of muscular strength of your forearm muscles.

-Grip strength is important for rock climbers and weight lifters.
+It’s important for rock climbers and weight lifters.
 It is also important for people whose professions require them to use their hands.

 Studies have pointed at the connection between your grip strength in midlife and possible physical disability when you get older.
-Due to this, you may prevent disability and injury if you improve your grip strength.
+Due to this, you may prevent disability and injury if you improve your arm strength.

 Types of Grips